prapti-ai/prapti/README.md

 - Extensible with plugins (responders, commands and processing hooks)
 - Support for OpenAI, GPT4All (experimental), or add your favourite LLM back-end by implementing a Responder plugin.

+Using prapti is an interactive experience, but you can get an idea of what it might be like to use prapti by reading [your first prapti conversation](start_here.md).

 ## Installation and Setup

 Prapti requires Python 3.10 or newer.